Learn to write code for free in any GIS programming language

 What you may not have known is that it’s already being adopted in GIS.

 This is because R can visualize and analyze spatial data.
 It places emphasis on statistics, but it can do both.

 It’s not a bad idea to learn some programming languages/packages that are not strictly tied to ArcGIS.
 And for this reason, R is often recommended:

-- Introduction to Visualizing Spatial Data in R – Robin Lovelace and James Chesire give you hands-on experience with R’s popular graphics package ggplot2 (Introduction to Visualizing Spatial Data in R)
+- Robin Lovelace and James Chesire’s Introduction to Visualizing Spatial Data in R give you hands-on experience with R’s popular graphics package ggplot2

-- R Spatial Cheatsheet is for Geospatial Data in R and Beyond – The key functions and manipulations of spatial vector and raster data.
-(R Spatial Cheatsheet)
+- R Spatial Cheatsheet is for Geospatial Data in R and Beyond.
+The key functions and manipulations of spatial vector and raster data.

 5. Object-Oriented Programming (OOP)